Panosteitis in Dogs is a very painful condition,

 Treatment Options

-It is unlikely that your vet will want to treat this condition once they have given your pet an examination and potentially sent them for an X-ray.
+It is unlikely that your vet will want to treat this condition once they have examined your pet and potentially sent them for an X-ray.
 Radiographs may be taken to help with diagnosis, but it is nothing to worry about.
-Your vet may want to prescribe non-steroidal anti-inflammatory medications or anti-inflammatory drugs until the problem passes and, if your dog is in severe pain, they may wish to prescribe pain medications too.
+Your vet may want to prescribe non-steroidal anti-inflammatory medications or anti-inflammatory drugs until the problem passes.
+If your dog is in severe pain, they may also wish to prescribe pain medications.

 Surgery might also be considered…